denoland/docs/runtime/tutorials/subprocess.md

 Be very careful using this permission as in many cases it does not provide much security.
 For example:

-1. Using `--allow-run` with no allow list is essentially the same as `--allow-all`.
+1. Using `--allow-run` without an allow list is essentially the same as `--allow-all`.
 A script could execute the `deno` executable with full permissions (ex. `deno eval '<malicious code goes here>'`).
 1. Using `--allow-run=... --allow-write` means a script could overwrite an